*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 Since VA loans are backed by the government, lenders assume less risk.
 As a result, lenders don’t require you to buy mortgage insurance.
 The reduced risk also results in lower interest rates compared to conventional loan types.
 If you’re in a position where you can pay off your loan early, a VA loan allows you to do so without worrying about pre-payment penalties.
 This makes future home purchases and refinancing options more attainable.

 Generally, VA loans require a funding fee: a percentage of the loan amount based on transaction type, service type and whether the veteran has previously held a VA loan.
 This is a one-time charge that can be paid at closing or rolled into the total cost of the loan.
 Funding fees do not apply to surviving spouses and veterans who receive disability.
+If you're a Purple Heart recipient serving in an active-duty capacity, you're also exempt from the funding fee.
 If you're unable to pay the funding fee at closing, there are VA refinance options to help lower your interest rate or free up cash needed to help resolve debt.

 This is a great option for veterans interested in making lower monthly payments and avoiding large upfront costs on their home purchase.
 The added flexibility on a minimum credit scores and debt-to-income ratio allows for easier eligibility.